foundriesio/docs/source/reference/linux-bt-joiner.rst

 =======================================

-This page provides additional information on the ``bt-joiner`` Linux microPlatform container which is provided by Open Source Foundries.
+This page provides additional information on the ``bt-joiner`` Linux microPlatform container which is provided by Foundries.io.
 This container is used to provide IPv6 connectivity over Bluetooth Low Energy to Zephyr microPlatform devices in the system described in :ref:`tutorial-basic`.